 "Then the Lord God formed man of dust from the ground, and breathed into his nostrils the breath of life; and man became a living being, (Genesis 2:7).

 This, of course, is a description of how the first human life began, not how all human lives begin.
-Nothing in this passage says that we are formed in the womb out of dust from the ground and born lifeless bodies only for God to breath life into us after birth.
+Nothing in this passage says that we are formed in the womb out of dust from the ground and born lifeless bodies only for God to breathe life into us after birth.
 This isn't about the beginning of each individual human life, but rather the beginning of humanity as a whole.
 We see this elsewhere in Scripture as well.
 For example in the book of Job, Elihu says:

 "The Spirit of God has made me, And the breath of the Almighty gives me life.
 Refute me if you can; Array yourselves before me, take your stand.
 Behold, I belong to God like you; I too have been formed out of the clay," (Job 33:4-6).

 Elihu was not literally, personally formed out of clay.
 His point has to do with the nature of man, not the process by which each individual human life becomes a human life.
 In fact, the pairing of "the breath of the Almighty gives me life" with "I too have been formed out of clay" implies that the breathing of life into man was a one time act in Adam for all mankind.
 Once God breathed life into Adam, He never needed to breathe life into another person again.
 Human life had begun.
 It continued from that point forward, ever remaining the breath of God in man.